ansible-collections/ibm_zos_core/docs/source/modules/zos_copy.rst

 ignore_sftp_stderr
-  During data transfer through SFTP, the module fails if the SFTP command directs any content to stderr.
-The user is able to override this behavior by setting this parameter to \ :literal:`true`\ .
-By doing so, the module would essentially ignore the stderr stream produced by SFTP and continue execution.
+  During data transfer through SFTP, the SFTP command directs content to stderr.
+By default, the module essentially ignores the stderr stream produced by SFTP and continues execution.
+The user is able to override this behavior by setting this parameter to ``false``.
+By doing so, any content written to stderr is considered an error by Ansible and will have module fail.

-  When Ansible verbosity is set to greater than 3, either through the command line interface (CLI) using \ :strong:`-vvvv`\  or through environment variables such as \ :strong:`verbosity = 4`\ , then this parameter will automatically be set to \ :literal:`true`\ .
+  When Ansible verbosity is set to greater than 3, either through the command line interface (CLI) using **-vvvv** or through environment variables such as **verbosity = 4**, then this parameter will automatically be set to ``true``.

   | **required**: False
   | **type**: bool
-  | **default**: False
+  | **default**: True

 is_binary
-  If set to \ :literal:`true`\ , indicates that the file or data set to be copied is a binary file or data set.
+  If set to ``true``, indicates that the file or data set to be copied is a binary file or data set.

-  When \ :emphasis:`is\_binary=true`\ , no encoding conversion is applied to the content, all content transferred retains the original state.
+  When *is_binary=true*, no encoding conversion is applied to the content, all content transferred retains the original state.

-  Use \ :emphasis:`is\_binary=true`\  when copying a Database Request Module (DBRM) to retain the original state of the serialized SQL statements of a program.
+  Use *is_binary=true* when copying a Database Request Module (DBRM) to retain the original state of the serialized SQL statements of a program.

   | **required**: False
   | **type**: bool